-Repayments start the April following the completion of your course.
+Repayments start the April after you complete or withdraw from your course.

 Your monthly repayments would be:

 - £9 a month - if you earned £27,000 a year

 - £32 a month - if you earned £30,000 a year

 You can make voluntary repayments if you want to pay off your loan more quickly.

 Use the Money Advice Service to work out the cost of borrowing.